-You can find a financial advisor who will help you enroll in the Scholars Choice Advisor-Sold 529 plan.
+You can contact a financial advisor with Legg Mason or its affiliates who will help you enroll in the Scholars Choice Advisor-Sold 529 plan.
 Your advisor will guide you through every step of the college savings process and help you develop a personalized investment strategy based on your financial situation, savings objectives and risk tolerance.

 How Much Does the Scholars Choice 529 Plan Cost?

 And as in the direct plan, each portfolio charges an estimated annual asset-based fee which varies.
-Across share classes, these fees currently stretch from 0.62% to 2.12%.
+Across the investment options, these fees currently stretch from 0.56% to 1.58%.